yfu1116/learning-sos/note.md

-# Notes of sos
+# Notes of SoS
-SoS automatically shares variables with names starting with sos among all subkernels.
+1. SoS automatically shares variables with names starting with sos among all subkernels.

-variables defined in individual steps are not available to other steps.
+2. variables defined in individual steps are not available to other steps.